-The Sims 4 Expansion Packs: What's new in Get To Work?
+The Sims 4 Get To Work

 The three playable careers are Doctor, Police Officer, and Scientist.
 As a Doctor, your Sim will spend their day treating patients, performing surgeries and delivering babies.
 As a Police Officer, you'll investigate crime scenes, interrogate Sims and arrest criminals.
 And as a Scientist, you'll get to build inventions, collect unique specimens and decide whether you want to use your creations for good or evil.

-The Sims 4 Expansion Packs: What's new in Get Together
+The Sims 4 Get Together

-There's also set to be a new walk-in closet (which is also a new location to WooHoo if that's what you're into), and an exclusive private island to visit within Windenburg.
+Skills introduced in this pack include DJ and dancing, and you can throw parties absolutely anywhere.
+There's also a walk-in closet (which is also a new location to WooHoo if that's what you're into), and an exclusive private island to visit within Windenburg.

-The Sims 4 Expansion Packs: City Living
+The Sims 4 City Living